 Instructions

-- Marinate the chicken: In a bowl, combine the chicken pieces with all the ingredients listed under "marinate the chicken."
-Mix well until the chicken is evenly coated.
-Set aside to marinate.
+- In a bowl, combine the chicken with all the ingredients listed under "marinate the chicken."
+Mix well until evenly coated.
+Set aside to marinate for 15-20 minutes.
+For a deeper flavor, marinate for up to 1 hour.

-- Stuff the green chilies: Slit the green chilies lengthwise from the middle to create a pocket for the stuffing.
-Carefully remove the seeds to reduce their heat.
-In a small bowl, combine 1.5 teaspoons of the prepared achari masala, salt, oil, and lemon juice.
-Mix this into a thick paste.
-Stuff this achari masala paste into the prepared green chilies.
+- Slit the green chilies lengthwise to create a pocket for stuffing and remove the seeds.
+Mix 1.5 teaspoons of achari masala, salt, oil, and lemon juice into a thick paste.
+Stuff the paste into the chilies and set aside.

-- Sauté the whole spices: In the same pan, add green cardamom pods, cloves, cinnamon stick, nigella seeds, and fennel seeds.
-Cook them for about 30 seconds until they release their aroma.
+- In the same pan, add green cardamom pods, cloves, cinnamon stick, nigella seeds, and fennel seeds.
+Cook them for about 30 seconds on low heat until they release their aroma.
 Be careful not to burn them.

-- Sauté the onions: Add the chopped onions to the pan and stir-fry them over medium heat until they turn golden brown.
-Once the onions are browned, add turmeric powder, Kashmiri red chili powder, and spicy red chili powder.
-Stir well to combine the spices with the onions.
+- Add the chopped onions to the pan and stir-fry them over medium heat until they turn golden brown.

 Notes

-- Use mustard oil for authentic flavor.
-Heat it until it just starts to smoke.
-This tones down the pungency of oil and brings out that classic North Indian achari flavor.
+- Use mustard oil for an authentic flavor: Heat it until it just starts to smoke.
+This reduces its pungency and brings out the classic North Indian achari flavor.

-- Toast the achari masala spices.
-Lightly roast mustard, fennel, fenugreek, coriander, cumin, and nigella seeds until aromatic to enhance the achari masala flavor.
+- Toast the achari masala spices: Lightly roast mustard, fennel, fenugreek, coriander, cumin, and nigella seeds until aromatic.
+This enhances the flavor of the achari masala.

-- Sauté onions until golden brown.
-Deeply browned onions create a rich, slightly sweet base that balances the spiciness of the masala.
+- Sauté the onions until golden brown: Well-browned onions create a rich base and balance the aromatic spices.

 Nutrition